detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

   The government shall oversee the voting process and provide accessible voting places and alternative voting methods if a citizen is unable or unwilling to vote at a voting place.

-- **Speedy trial and no cruel and unusual punishment**: Citizens have the right to a trial conducted within a reasonable amount of time.
+- **Speedy trial and no cruel and unusual punishment**: Citizens shall have the right to a trial conducted within a reasonable amount of time.
 Citizens shall not be subjected to any form of cruel or unusual punishment during questioning, detention, or incarceration during this trial.

   #### Confict